flexanalytics/plugin-image-zoom/README.md

 ## Excluding Images from using Zoom

-If you want to exclude certain images from using the zoom, then you'll need to apply a special tag to the image in your markdown and then use the `zoomSelector` option in `themeConfig` to exclude that tag.
+If you want to exclude certain images from using the zoom, then you'll need to apply a special tag to the image in your markdown and then use the `imageZoom.selector` option in `themeConfig` to exclude that tag.

 For example, in your markdown you could wrap the image in an `<em>` tag, as such: